 - 24.1.
 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing either in hard copy or on CPOMS. - 24.2.
 The records created in accordance with this policy may contain personal data.
 The School has a number of privacy notices which explain how the School will use personal data for the benefit of pupils and parents.
 The privacy notices are published on the School's website.
-In addition, staff must ensure that they follow the School's data protection policies and procedures when handling personal data created in connection with this policy.
+In addition, staff must ensure that they follow the School's data protection policies and procedures when

+- handling personal data created in connection with this policy.
 This includes the PGS Data Protection Policy, the PGS Staff Data Protection Policy and information security documentation. - 24.3.
 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 24.4.
-Insofar as pupil records are concerned: - 24.4.1.
-Staff must record all concerns about a pupil on the School's Initial Record of Disclosure form (Orange form) which is available in The PGS Common Room Handbook.
-Guidance on record keeping is set out in 0. - 24.4.2.
-The DSL will open a child protection file following a report to him / her of a child protection concern about a pupil.
-The DSL will record all discussions with both colleagues and external agencies, decisions made and the reasons for them and detail of the action taken using CPOMS. - 24.4.3.
-The record will include: - (a) a clear and comprehensive summary of the concern
+Insofar as pupil records are concerned:

+The DSL will keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+The record will include:

-- (b) the recording will be factual and where opinion is expressed this will be referenced as such (including a clear record of the wishes of the child) - (c) details of how the concern was followed up and resolved - (d) a note of any action taken, decisions reached and the outcome.
+- (a) a clear and comprehensive summary of the concern - (b) the recording will be factual and where opinion is expressed this will be referenced as such (including a clear record of the wishes of the child) - (c) details of how the concern was followed up and resolved - (d) a note of any action taken, decisions reached and the outcome.
 Each entry will be dated and indicate who made the respective decision - (e) a review date for the plan / concern - (f) all records will be regularly reviewed (at least termly) so that potential patterns of concerning, problematic or inappropriate behaviour can be identified, and addressed.